kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 		gv.setValue("simulation.pongs", gv.getValue("simulation.pongs", Integer.class) + 1);
 	}

 Since we are using a custom <key, value> from the ``GlobalView``, we might want to initialize this value before.
-We can do this within the :java:ref:`se.sics.kompics.simulator.events.system.SetupEvent`, by overrinding the ``setupGlobalView`` method:
+We can do this within the :java:ref:`se.sics.kompics.simulator.events.system.SetupEvent`, by overriding the ``setupGlobalView`` method:

 .. code-block:: java